 Joe Fleming provides an athlete's guide to understanding fractures.

-The deafening crack of a bone breaking is painful enough, much less the treatment and recovery period that follows.
-A fracture can side-line your athletic ambitions in an instant and keep you off the field for weeks to months at a time.
+A fracture can sideline your athletic ambitions instantly and keep you off the field for weeks to months at a time.
+The loud crack of a bone-breaking is painful enough, much less the treatment and recovery period.
 Do not miss this quick guide to understanding fractures and the steps you can take to guard yourself against them.

 Types of Fractures

-Additional complete fractures include stable fractures, segmental fractures, compression fractures, and single fractures.
+Additional complete fractures include stable, segmental, compression, and single fractures.

 Risk Factors for Fractures

-While playing contact sports like hockey and football can naturally increase your risk of experiencing a fracture, additional factors are also important to keep in mind.
+While playing contact sports like hockey and football can naturally increase your risk of experiencing a fracture, additional factors are also essential to keep in mind.
 Low bone density naturally makes your bones more susceptible to breaking.
-Low bone density can occur because of certain medical conditions and age (women over 50 lose significant bone mass); however, inactivity, poor diet, and excessive drinking and smoking can contribute to it as well.
+Low bone density can occur because of certain medical conditions and age (women over 50 lose significant bone mass); however, inactivity, poor diet, excessive drinking and smoking can also contribute to it.

-Repetitive overuse can stress bones too leading to hairline fractures known as stress fractures.
-Overuse may include repeating the same motion or action over and over for many months or even years like baseball pitchers who continually throw with the same arm or runners who pound the same road day in and day out.
+Repetitive overuse can stress bones, too, leading to hairline fractures known as stress fractures.
+Overuse may include repeating the same motion or action repeatedly for many months or even years, like baseball pitchers who continually throw with the same arm or runners who pound the same road day in and day out.

 Complications of Fractures